Zemfira Mirzoeva

 Zemfira Mirzoeva (Զեմֆիրա Միրզոևա; born 20 May 1995) is an Armenian politician.
 She has served as a member of the National Assembly since 2021.

 Early life and education

 Mirzoeva was born on 20 May 1995 in Russia.
 In 2017, she graduated from the Russian-Armenian University through its Institute of Law and Politics, and three years later, she graduated from the Public Administration Academy of the Republic of Armenia via its Law Faculty.

 Political career

 In the 2021 parliamentary election, Mirzoeva was elected to the National Assembly as part of the Armenia Alliance electoral list.
 She had been a member of the Reborn Armenia, but on 29 November 2022, she left the party.
-In the eighth convocation of the NA, she represents the Yazidi minority.
+In the eighth convocation of the NA, she represents the Assyrian minority.